-Of the approximately 96 million television households in the United States, it is estimated that approximately 60 million subscribers pay an average of \$33 per month for multichannel programming services.
+Of the approximately 96 million television households in the United States, it is estimated that over 60 million households pay an average of \$42 per month for the average cable subscription.
 EchoStar believes that there is significant unsatisfied demand for high quality, reasonably priced television programming.
-Although primary markets for the EchoStar DBS System are likely to include the approximately 11.0 million households not passed by cable television systems and the approximately 20.4 million households currently passed by cable television systems with relatively limited channel capacity, EchoStar also expects to target cable subscribers in urban and suburban areas who are dissatisfied with the quality or price of their cable programming.
+Although primary target markets for the EchoStar Receiver System include the approximately 11.0 million households not passed by cable television systems and the approximately 20 million households currently passed by cable television systems with relatively limited channel capacity, EchoStar also targets cable subscribers in urban and suburban areas who are dissatisfied with the quality or price of their cable programming.
+In addition to the 96 million television households, EchoStar's target market includes approximately 8 million businesses, 4.8 million commercial trucks, 3 million recreational vehicles and 200,000 schools, libraries and other institutions.